chenwilliam77/RiskAdjustedLinearizations.jl/docs/src/example.md

 This example shows how to calculate the risk-adjusted linearization of the discrete-time version of the [Wachter (2013)](http://finance.wharton.upenn.edu/~jwachter/research/Wachter2013jf.pdf) model with disaster-risk.
 You can run this example using the script [examples/wachter\_disaster\_risk/example_wachter.jl](https://github.com/chenwilliam77/RiskAdjustedLinearizations/tree/main/examples/wachter_disaster_risk/example_wachter.jl).
 For the equivalent code in MATLAB provided by Lopez et al., see [here](https://github.com/fvazquezgrande/gen_affine/blob/main/examples/wac_disaster/genaffine_ezdis.m).
+See [List of Examples](@ref listexample) for short descriptions of and links to all examples in this package.

 ## Create a `RiskAdjustedLinearization`